 But there are many other excellent Mac VPNs out there.
 Private Internet Access provides great security and a feature-rich macOS app, Proton VPN has a good free plan, and CyberGhost is a top choice for beginners.

 The VPNs listed here all work by rerouting your data through private, encrypted tunnels.
 All of the browsing activity that you send from your Mac gets rerouted through a third-party provider (the VPN) and encrypted with military-grade encryption before it reaches your destination website.
 Then, whatever the website sends back to you will also be encrypted.

-This prevents hackers, governments, and internet service providers (ISPs) from surveilling your internet activity.
-It also allows you to pretend to be in another country, so you can stop ISP throttling and bypass geo-restrictions.
+This prevents anyone — including hackers — from surveilling your internet activity.
+A VPN also replaces your IP address with a virtual IP address from another country, so you can bypass internet restrictions.
 The best Mac VPNs (like ExpressVPN) can do all of these things and more.

 Doesn’t macOS have a built-in VPN client?